JoeBillingsley/JoeTheAverage.github.io/_drafts/Intro-To-Research.md

+TODO: This is too much information up front.
+Need to point out what we're doing differently and then can push some of the information too later on.

+Structure could be: 1.
+Engaging intro post.
+Introduces abstract problem in a simplified way but
+                    still provides **essential** information.
+Think similar content as current but less cruft
+                    2. Need to discuss different metrics we need to use for both optimisation and modelling
+                    3. Informative post providing general knowledge about switches and servers more detail
+                    4. Informative post providing general knowledge about virtual machines and containers

 TLDR: We can't afford to run communication networks like we used to.
-We can make them more efficient by building accurate models and simulations and using these to optimise the configuration of networks.
+People are trying to make them more efficient.
+We think we can do it better by building accurate models and using these to optimise the configuration of networks.

 It's hard to pin down exactly how much energy, modern communications uses but we know it's a lot.
 Best estimates put it at around [\_% of world energy consumption in 2012](http://www.internet-science.eu/sites/eins/files/biblio/oe-20-26-B513.pdf), looking ahead it'll probably be somewhere between [_ - _% by 2030](http://www.mdpi.com/2078-1547/6/1/117/htm) depending on how efficient we can make our devices and the infrastructure that supports them.